Troubleshooting API Binding

 Check Method and URI Match

-All requests require an API Key so if you haven't specified one, you'll always get a 404 Not Found response.
+All requests require an API Key, so if you haven't specified one, you will always get a 404 Not Found response.

 Check that the Workflow you're trying to invoke is listed as a Permitted Workflow in the API Key Detail Pane.

 If Release Management is enabled, you may have a different version of the Workflow published to the Environment you are targeting.
-For example, if you are targeting the Production Environment, check that you're using the Production Hostname and that the Method and URI you are using are the ones that are actually specified on the revision of the Workflow that is currently published to that Environment.
+For example, if you are targeting the Production Environment, check that you are using the Production Hostname, and that the Method and URI you are using are the ones specified on the revision of the Workflow that is currently published to that Environment.

 This error occurs when the request resolves to more than one Workflow.
 Here are some examples of conflicts: